creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-06-20-tutorial_contrastive_learning.md

 * A composition of data augmentation operations (in particular **random cropping** and **random color distortion** ) is crucial for learning good representations.

-* Unsupervised contrastive learning benefits more from bigger models than its suerpvised counterpart.
+* Unsupervised contrastive learning benefits more from larger models than its supervised counterpart.

 * A nonlinear projection head improves the representation quality of the layer before it!